openshift-cs/rosaworkshop/OSD4/3-lab_overview.md

   - [ostoy-fe-deployment.yaml](/yaml/ostoy-fe-deployment.yaml)
   - [ostoy-microservice-deployment.yaml](/yaml/ostoy-microservice-deployment.yaml)

 > **Note** In order to simplify the deployment of the app (which you will do next) we have included all the objects needed in the above YAMLs as "all-in-one" YAMLs.
-In reality though, an enterprise would most likely want to have a different yaml file for each Kubernetes object.
+Though in reality, an enterprise would most likely want to have a different yaml file for each Kubernetes object.

 ### About OSToy

 OSToy is a simple Node.js application that we will deploy to OpenShift Dedicated.
 It is used to help us explore the functionality of Kubernetes.
-This application has a user interface which you can:
+This application has a user interface where you can:

 - write messages to the log (stdout / stderr)
 - intentionally crash the application to view self-healing
-- toggle a liveliness probe and monitor OpenShift behavior
+- toggle a liveness probe and monitor OpenShift behavior
 - read config maps, secrets, and env variables
 - if connected to shared storage, read and write files
 - check network connectivity, intra-cluster DNS, and intra-communication with an included microservice
-- increase the load in order to test the Horizontal Pod Autoscaler
+- increase the load to view automatic scaling of the pods to handle the load (via the Horizontal Pod Autoscaler)

 ### OSToy Application Diagram